JamyangLotus/Day-and-night-image-classifier/Readme.md

 * 60% of them will be used for training images, for creating a classifier.
 * 40% of them will be used for testing images, for calculating the accuracy of our classifier.

-We set two variables to store the path of directory of training and testing images separately.
+We set two variables to store the directory path for training images and test images.

 ```python
 training_file = 'day_night_images/training/'